n4ver/N4TV/README.md

 A dashboard that implements a stream layout for showcasing TF2 logs on stream

 # Installation
+Install Python 3.5+ on your system to use.
 Download source code .zip and install with
 ```
 $ pip install -r requirements.txt